How to Stop Feeling Regret

-Regret is one of the hardest emotions we can feel.
-It can be a relief to realize that regret is a secondary emotion, and by addressing the primary feelings regret can be released.
+You may feel relief to know that regret is a secondary emotion, and by addressing the primary feelings, regret can be released.
+The primary emotion in this case is grief.

 Grief occurs when something is lost that cannot be regained.
 In the case of regret, what has been lost is an opportunity.
 It may be an opportunity to love, to live, to excel—to have an experience that is no longer possible.